 For the past few years, the Telling Our Stories segment of the annual Day of Racial Reform and Solidarity (DoRRS) has centered around speeches from students and staff about their personal experiences surrounding race, recited live.
-This year’s event on Wednesday, Dec.
-4 will be different: The speeches will be pre-recorded.
+This year’s event in January, 2025 will be different: The speeches will be pre-recorded.

 The decision to pre-record the speeches has sparked a broader debate around the power and impact of a live speech.
 Organizers say it was made with the intention to facilitate safety and encourage educated discussions given a speech that divided community members—including staff—during last year’s DoRRS.